The University Executive Committee is responsible for all matters associated with the development and management of the university.

 To be aware of and comply with our regulations governing the use of libraries, computing and networking facilities

 To act with academic integrity, following academic regulations and assessment guidelines.
 This includes only submitting work that is entirely your own and acting honestly when claiming dispensation through the extenuating circumstances procedures.
-Students should understand that since April 2022, ‘essay mills’ have been criminalised in law, and as such the use or attempted use of such ‘cheating services’ is an offence.
+Since April 2022, ‘essay mills’ have been criminalised in law, and as such the use or attempted use of such ‘cheating services’ is an offence.
+It is also acknowledged that while text generative AI services can be useful aids to study, and may be used formatively in classes by tutors, it is an offence to misrepresent AI-generated content as your own work

 Your development